Ahnd6474/Cell-counting/README.md

 # Cell-counting

 Utilities and models for performing automated cell counting using a trained SSDLite MobileNetV3 detector.

 ## Project overview

-This repository packages the components used to detect and count cells in hemocytometer images.
-It bundles the trained SSDLite MobileNetV3 detector, Python APIs for batch and single-image inference, and an optional Streamlit application for interactive experimentation.
-The code mirrors the original `hepatocytometer.ipynb` workflow while making it easy to install and reuse in other projects.

-## Project overview

 This repository packages the components used to detect and count cells in